 This article is the third of fifteen articles inspired by the ‘Inspiration-Prayer for Deliverance from the Dangerous Pathway of the Bardo’, in which I shall be aiming to show meditators how each one of the ten deities of the Dharmadātu Mandala can be felt in the fields of the body as profound suprapersonal sources of somatic healing and wisdom.
 Those who read the whole series of articles – and it is intended that these articles should be read in sequence – will be able to incorporate these reflections into their meditation practice in a systematic way.
 The first article in the series can be found here, and brief summaries of all the articles can be found here.

 In this article, I make reference to the five-fold ‘System of Practice’, that has been used, within the Triratna Buddhist Community, as a framework for thinking about the dimensions of meditation practice and the Dharma life more generally.
 This model originally identified Integration, Positive Emotion, Spiritual Death (i.e. Insight), and Spiritual Rebirth, as four key stages.
-To these four, a fifth component was later added – Receptivity.
+To these four, a fifth component – Receptivity – was later added as a new third stage.
+While I am in complete agreement regarding the importance of receptivity, I do not agree with the addition of it as an additional stage.
+In my own experience Receptivity is integral to the foundational Integration stage – and therefore to all the subsequent stages.

-I need to acknowledge, and indeed emphasise, that where I have suggested that Receptivity should be given greater primacy, and have suggested that five of the ten deities are particularly supportive of the initial ‘Integration’ phase, and that another five can strongly support us during the subsequent ‘Positive Emotion’ stage, this is an invention from my own explorations, and certainly goes beyond the standard interpretation of Sangharakshita’s model.
-I do not however, believe my ideas are in conflict with Sangharakshita’s emphasis.
-I prefer to think of them as a respectful engagement with his ideas – building on the foundation of Sangharakshita’s work, by continuing to forge the Triratna meditation practice model in the furnace of experience.
+I need to acknowledge, and indeed emphasise, that where I have suggested that Receptivity should be given greater primacy, and have proposed that five of the ten deities are particularly supportive of the initial ‘Integration’ phase, and that the other five can strongly support us during the subsequent ‘Positive Emotion’ stage, this is an observation from my own explorations, and certainly goes beyond the standard interpretation of Sangharakshita’s model.
+I do not however, believe my suggestions are in conflict with Sangharakshita’s emphasis.
+I prefer to think of my ideas as a respectful engagement with his; as building on the foundation of his work; as affirming the value of his orginal four-fold model; and as a tentative contribution to the process by which the Triratna meditation practice model is being forged in the furnace of experience.

 In this article, I hope I can begin to tentatively explore how the kleshas and Wisdom energies, that I spoke about in the last article in this series (here), are located in the fields of the body, and on how we can begin to ‘hold the tension’ between those opposite groups of energies – as they appear as polarities within our bodily-felt experience in meditation practice.